 A: Brand Positioning

-The second thing you need to develop is your brand positioning, which refers to how you want your brand to be perceived by your target audience relative to your competitors.
+The second thing you need to develop for a strong brand is your brand positioning, which refers to how you want your brand to be perceived by your target audience relative to your competitors.
 You need to identify your brand’s unique selling proposition (USP) and determine how you want to differentiate your brand from others in the market.

 Brand positioning is an essential component of a brand strategy because it helps you differentiate yourself from your competitors and create a unique identity that resonates with your target audience.
 Your brand positioning should communicate your unique value proposition, which is what sets you apart from your competitors.
 By communicating your value proposition effectively, you can attract customers who are looking for the solutions and benefits that you offer.